CUNNINGHAM, Laurie (1956-1989)

 West Brom manager Ron Atkinson said that Cunningham ‘could run on snow without leaving footprints’.
 But Cunningham left a trail of a different kind.
 At West Brom, he scored 30 goals in 144 appearances, with highlights including a 5–3 victory against Manchester United and a memorable win over Valencia in the UEFA cup, both in December 1978.
 It was the latter performance that brought him to the attention of Real Madrid, who paid £950,000 for him in June 1979.
 The first Englishman to play for the club, he scored twice on his debut and helped Real to a league and cup double in 1980.

-Cunningham played for the England under-21 team against Scotland in 1977 and in May 1979 became the first black player to appear in a competitive international for the senior side.
+Cunningham played for the England under-21 team against Scotland in 1977 and in May 1979 became the first black player to appear in a competitive international for the senior side (Viv Anderson, the Nottingham Forest right back, had appeared in a friendly international late in the previous year).
 Injuries and club commitments meant he only played for England six times, and by his own admission he never fulfilled his footballing potential.
 Nonetheless his achievements as a black professional player at a time when racism was virulent undoubtedly paved the way for other black footballers.
 Ian Wright is among many to acknowledge their debt: ‘When I was playing football on the estate, he was the one I was trying to be like.’

 Laurie Cunningham was killed in a car accident near Madrid in 1989, aged just 33.